-When the Copy Decision Unit screen appears, enter the destination budget account, the version of the budget account, and the decision unit number.
+When the Copy Decision Unit screen appears, enter the receiving budget account, the version of the budget account, and the decision unit number.
 Additionally, check the Opposite Copy box and select Transfer from the Position Copy Type box.
-The E-900 decision units in the two budget accounts should be exactly the same except the original account is negative and the new account will be positive with a net to zero.
+The E-900 decision units in the two budget accounts should be exactly the same except the originating budget account is negative and the receiving budget account will be positive and therefore balanced.